ElazarK/content-docs/playbooks/File_Enrichment_File_reputation.md

-Gets a file's reputation using one or more integrations
+Gets a file's reputation using one or more integrations.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.